-To establish a connection from your PC to the Wireless ADSL Router:
+To establish a connection from your computer to the Wireless ADSL Modem Router:

-- 1. After installing the Wireless ADSL Router in your LAN, start your PC.
-If your PC is already running, restart it. - 2.
+- 1. After installing the Wireless ADSL Modem Router in your LAN, start your computer.
+If your computer is already running, restart it. - 2.
 Start your WEB browser. - 3.
-In the Address box, enter "HTTP://" and the IP Address of the Wireless ADSL Router, as in this example, which uses the Wireless ADSL Router's default IP Address:
+In the Address box, enter "HTTP://" and the IP Address of the Wireless ADSL Modem Router, as in this example, which uses the Wireless ADSL Modem Router's default IP Address: